 SPPH is one of six schools within the Texas Tech University Health Sciences Center (TTUHSC).
-The Graduate Faculty membership within SPPH is composed of faculty who have appointments within School of Population and Public Health.
-In order to function efficiently, the SPPH faculty and students operate daily out of the school.
+The Graduate Faculty have appointments within School of Population and Public Health.

-SPPH contains the Master of Public Health program, which is defined under the Graduate Programs section of this handbook.
+SPPH contains the Master of Public Health program and a Graduate Certificate in Public Health.